Featured image of post Kubernetes Network Policies Explained: A Practical Guide to Kubernetes Network Policies

 app: frontend

-Network Policies can control two types of traffic:
+Network Policies control two directions of traffic:

 1